 Is it possible to become a solicitor without a university degree?

 The course also allows you to train ‘on the job’ and receive first hand practical experience of the law you are studying.
-It is not however, the easy option, the ILEX route can take a number of years before qualification.
+However, note that the CILEX route can take a number of years before qualification as a solicitor.
+The advantage, however, is that you will avoid high levels of graduate debt.

 What can legal executives do?